 Why You Might Need Manual Underwriting

 Computerized models are designed to work with the majority of borrowers and the loan programs they most often use.
 These automated underwriting systems (AUS) make it easy for lenders to process numerous loans while ensuring that the loans meet guidelines for investors and regulators.

-For example, FNMA and FHA loans (among others) require that mortgages fit a particular profile, and most people fit clearly in or outside of the box.
+For example, FHA loans require that mortgages fit a particular profile, and most people fit clearly inside or outside of the box.
 Lenders also might have their own rules that are more restrictive than FHA requirements.

-What might derail your application?
+Several factors might derail your mortgage application.

 How to Get Approved

-“Compensating factors” make your application more attractive, and they might be required.
-These are specific guidelines defined by lenders or loan programs, and each one you meet makes it easier to get approved.
-The tips above should work in your favor, and specifics for FHA manual underwriting are listed below.
+Compensating factors make your application more attractive, and they might be required for approval.
+These are specific guidelines defined by lenders or loan programs, and each one you meet improves your chances.

-Depending on your credit score and debt to income ratios, you might need to satisfy one or more of these requirements for FHA approval.
+Depending on your credit score and debt-to-income ratios, you might need to satisfy one or more of these requirements for FHA approval:

 Tips for the Process

-Explore alternatives: If manual underwriting does not work for you, there may be other ways to get housing.
-Hard money lenders might be a temporary solution while you’re building credit or waiting for negative items to fall off your credit report.
-A private lender, co-borrower, or cosigner (when chosen responsibly) might also be an option.
+- Explore alternatives: If manual underwriting is not successful for you, there may be other ways to get housing.
+Hard money lenders might be a temporary solution while you build credit or wait for negative items to fall off your credit report.
+A private lender, co-borrower, or cosigner also might be an option.